PD-Graduation-Project/PD-Detection-Models/1_Spiral_Drawing_Models/README.md

 >
 > Key outputs, such as confusion matrices, are included in the README file, and training logs are available in the `results/` folder as text files.
 >
 > **NOTE 2:** Files and models that are no longer going to be used were moved to archived folders.
-If you are re-running the notebooks you may need to change the directories. (same for the whole `experiments` folder)
+If you are re-running the notebooks you may need to change the directories. (same for the whole `experiments/` folder)

 # Phase ONE [**DONE**]